 Writing My First Book

-I decided to write a book back in February of 2019.
-I had never written a book and I honestly didn't know if I'd succeed.
+In February of 2019 I decided to write a book.
+I had never written a book and I honestly didn't know if I would succeed.
 I mean a lot of people say they're going to write a book but never actually end up doing it...or start one but never finish.
 Whether it be due to a change in circumstances or that well of creativity drying up, most don't succeed.
 So that begs the question, why did I even bother if the odds were stacked against me?

 I deal with depression, which gets particularly bad in the winter months and that combined with everything at work had me spiraling.
 It was a difficult time but my husband gave me a purpose that I quickly latched onto.
 He told me to write my book.
 The one we’d talked about seven years prior.